• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Guidance with our transferring property taxes is part of our financial planning for California Retirees here at DRM Wealth Management.
 If you would like to see if it would be a good fit to be one of our clients, please reach out.

 Live for Today, Plan for a Richer Tomorrow.
-Transfer California Property Tax Base could save you a ton of taxes in retirement.
-For more proactive and hands-on Financial Planning guidance reach out to Financial Planner LA David Rae to see if it might be a great fit to work together.
+Transferring the California Property Tax Base could save you a ton of taxes in retirement.
+For more proactive and hands-on Financial Planning guidance, reach out to Financial Planner LA David Rae to see if it might be a great fit to work together.

 Big Smile after you find a missing 401k - David Rae on the KTLA News

 DAVID RAE, CFP®, AIF® is a Los Angeles Certified Financial Planner with DRM Wealth Management.
-A regular contributor to Advocate Magazine, Forbes.com, Investopedia not to mention numerous TV appearances.
+A regular contributor to Advocate Magazine, Forbes.com, and Investopedia, not to mention numerous TV appearances.
 He helps friends of the LGBT Community across the USA get on track for their financial goals.
-For more information visit his website at www.davidraefp.com
+For more information, visit his website at www.davidraefp.com

-Is My Los Angles Home Equity Line Still Deductible?
-HELOC Tax Deduction
+Los Angles Home Equity Line Tax Deductions.
+Is My HELOC Tax Deductible?

 Connect With David Rae, Financial Planner LA